INWTlab/python-excel-report/README.md

 ## Configuration

-All configuration takes place in the `CONFIG` object at the top of the script.
+You can configure the Excel file's appearance in the `CONFIG` object at the top of the script.
 - `input_file_path`: path to a csv file with your data.
   The data will be read from this path after the definition of the `CONFIG` object.
   If you want to load the data from any other file than a csv file, also adapt the code that loads the file.